ezakhar/help/en/training-plans/training-plans-for-coaches.md

 **Who pays taxes?**

-The plan purchase deal is concluded between the Seller \(private individual or legal entity\) who is the training plan Author and the Buyer \(private individual\).
-Staminity doesn't participate as a party to the deal but only provides a platform enabling the Seller and the Buyer to create a plan and work with it as well as informational and technical support of the cooperation between the Seller and the Buyer.
+The plan purchase deal is concluded between the Author \(private individual or legal entity\) and the Buyer \(private individual\).
+Staminity doesn't participate as a party to the deal but only provides a platform enabling the Author and the Buyer to create a plan and work with it as well as informational and technical support of the cooperation between the Author and the Buyer.

 Sellers, private individuals and legal entities, have to pay the required taxes and fees according to the current legislation of the Russian Federation on their own.